 Fraud is described as "dishonestly obtaining a benefit by deception or other means".
-The Voice has a "zero-tolerance" to any forms of fraudulent or corrupt activity.
-This means that Voice, supported through Oxfam policy does not condone any form of fraudulent or corrupt behaviour in its operations such as payment of bribes, facilitation payments or "hidden" commissions for any reason.
-Organisations receiving Voice funding support shall have mechanisms in place to manage fraud including prevention, detection, investigations and reporting.
+Voice has a "zero-tolerance" to any forms of fraudulent or corrupt activity.
+This means that Voice, supported through Oxfam policy will not condone any form of fraudulent or corrupt behaviour in its operations such as payment of bribes, facilitation payments or "hidden" commissions for any reason.
+Organisations receiving Voice funds shall have mechanisms in place to manage fraud including prevention, detection, investigations & reporting.